junxit/us-congress-bills-109/bill.md

 - **(1)** in subsection (a)(2)(D)—
   - **(A)** in clause (i), by striking “clauses (ii) through (iv)” and inserting “clauses (ii) through (v)”; and
   - **(B)** by striking clause (v) and inserting the following:
-    > - **(v)** *Effect of paragraph; nonapplicability to certain interests* Nothing in this paragraph—
-    >   - **(I)** limits the right of any person to devise any trust or restricted interest pursuant to a valid will in accordance with subsection (b); or
+    > - **(v)** *Effect of subparagraph* Nothing in this subparagraph limits the right of any person to devise any trust or restricted interest pursuant to a valid will in accordance with subsection (b).
-    >   - **(II)** applies to any interest in the estate of a decedent who died during the period beginning on the date of enactment of this subclause and ending on July 20, 2007 (or the last day of any applicable period of extension authorized by the Secretary under clause (vi)).
-    > - **(vi)** *Authority to extend period of nonapplicability* The Secretary may extend the period of nonapplicability under clause (v)(II) for not longer than 1 year if, by not later than July 2, 2007, the Secretary publishes in the Federal Register a notice of the extension.

 - **(2)** in subsection (c)(2), by striking “the date that is” and all that follows through the period at the end and inserting the following: “July 21, 2007.”; and
 - **(3)** in subsection (o)—